-Despite how challenging and frustrating it can be, shading with Procreate has become one of my favorite things to do when I’m creating art.
+Despite how challenging and frustrating it can be, shading and blending with Procreate has become one of my favorite things to do when I’m creating art.
 Believe me; once you get the hang of it, it’s SO much fun.

-We’re diving into ways that I shade with Procreate when creating my own work.
+We’re diving into ways that I shade and blend with Procreate when creating my own work.
 These shading techniques will make you feel confident about your own shading and fall in love with it, like I have.

 Let’s dig in!